Diuda/Collart/README.md

 # Collart
-A platform for upcoming artists and fuckbois
+A platform for upcoming artists